DTJF/gir_headers/ReadMe.md

 That's why Gnome developers introduced the [GObject Introspection (GI)](https://wiki.gnome.org/Projects/GObjectIntrospection) technology.
-Together with the library a further file with suffix `.gir` is shipped, containing abstract informations to generate a language binding in an automated manner.
+A further file with suffix `.gir` is shipped together with the library, containing abstract informations to generate a language binding in an automated manner.
 The tool [GirToBac](https://github.com/DTJF/girtobac) reads that file and auto-creates an FB header.